Marcao-Martins/Credit-Risk/README.md

-# Credit Risk Analysis 🎯
+# Credit Risk Classification 🎯

 ## Overview 📋
 A personal study project focused on credit risk analysis using machine learning models, created to enhance my knowledge and skills in this domain.